TobiasMetzlaff/GeneralizedChebyshev/readme.txt

-This is a Maple 2022 package for computations with generalized Chebyshev polynomials associated to weight lattices of crystallographic root systems.
+This is a Maple 2022 package for computations with generalized Chebyshev polynomials [1] associated to weight lattices of crystallographic root systems [2].

-The main purpose of this package is to produce matrices for semi-definite programs that appear in polynomial optimization.
+The main purpose of this package is to produce matrices for semi-definite programs that appear in polynomial optimization [3].